fluid-project/infusion-docs/src/documents/tutorial-creatingANewAdjusterUI/HowToCreateAndUseFontIcons.md

 # How to Create and Use Font Icons #

-Using a font to render an icon has several advantages over the traditional method of using an image, including:
+Using a font to render an icon has several advantages over the traditional method of using an image.
+This tutorial will explain how to create Font Icons.

+Some of the advantages of icons include:

 * Scalable - works nicely regardless of client's magnification or view device DPI;
 * Can change the colour with CSS;